cloudify-cosmo/docs.getcloudify.org/content/working_with/console/application-overview.md

 weight: 120
 ---

-The Dashboard page is the landing page when you log into the Cloudify Cloudify Console.
+The Dashboard page is the landing page when you log into the Cloudify Console.

 ![Delete blueprint]( /images/manager/dashbord1.png )